Concordium/concordium-browser-wallet/examples/sponsoredTXs/README.md

 The example project included in this repository serves as a working example of how to integrate sponsored transactions with smart contracts on the Concordium blockchain.
 This web app supports the following two flows with the browser wallet (or wallet connect):

+-   Register a public key in the smart contract.
--   Compute the file hash of a selected file => register its file hash in the smart contract
+-   Compute the messageHash of a sponsored updateOperator transaction => Submit the signed sponsored transaction to the smart contract.
--   Compute the file hash of a selected file => retrieve the time-stamp and witness (sender_account) that registered the file hash
+-   Mint an NFT to your wallet => Compute the messageHash of a sponsored transfer transaction => Submit the signed sponsored transaction to the smart contract.

+The front-end interacts with the smart contract {index: 3853, subindex: 0} that has a similar logic to [this contract](https://github.com/Concordium/concordium-rust-smart-contracts/tree/main/examples/cis3-nft-sponsored-txs).

 ## Prerequisites

--   Browser wallet extension must be installed in Google Chrome and configured with testnet JSON-RPC or a mobile wallet needs to be set up that supports wallet connect in order to view smart contract details or submit transactions.
+-   Browser wallet extension must be installed in Google Chrome and the Concordium testnet needs to be selected or a mobile wallet needs to be set up that supports wallet connect in order to view smart contract details or submit transactions.

 ## Installing